 3 Final Tips for Travel Moms

 Jesal Desai of Tourist to Travellers first traveled with her baby at 3 months and has these pro tips to share with travel moms:

 - Always feed the baby before you step out.
 This way the baby will be less cranky for a few hours.
-Keep a snack such a fruit / milk handy so that you can quickly feed the baby.
+Keep a snack such as fruit/milk handy so that you can quickly feed the baby.

-Pro tip – if you are a formula feeding mom, you can air-dry the bottles and add x ounces of formula that your baby generally drinks in one go.
-When the baby cries out for milk, you only need to add water to it and the jobs are done.
+Pro tip – If you are a formula-feeding mom, you can air-dry the bottles and add x ounces of formula that your baby generally drinks in one go.
+When the baby cries out for milk, you only need to add water to it and the job is done.